james34602/Neural-Network-Quadraphonic-Upmix/README.md

 ![Signal to distortion ratio](./SDR.svg)

+## Training
+Real life audio data was used in neural network training, including, but not limited to, studio recordings, artifical sound at reverberant environment.

+However, not all microphone and ADC records full hearing range, even 18k cut-off is considered to contaminate my training data, so, training data will be collected from < 15.5 kHz which is about the same as 128 kbps MP3 cut-off point.

 ## What's difference between neural network prior art[1] and this method?
 No contextual information used in my implementation, may lead to higher artefacts(Musical noise) in **NN2** output, parameters are adjusted to fit my datasets.
 But however, no context frame == lower latency, <21.34 ms was achieved.